 With this setting switched off, any changes you now make to your profile won’t be published to your network and therefore won’t show up in people’s feeds.
 Please note this won’t stop your Manager from looking at your LinkedIn profile but the likelihood that will happen is far less if they’re not being alerted to this.

 Although the above solution may appear simple, there are so many accounting professionals who aren’t aware that this function exists.
-If you found this little feature helpful, and enjoyed reading this, don’t forget to follow us on LinkedIn for all our latest articles.
+In this unprecedented time, it's good to get your LinkedIn profile updated.
+Don't forget to follow us on LinkedIn for all our latest articles.